 If your organization has a large number of reportable properties for another state, you should file a report with that state.

-You MUST INCLUDE; The password, company and contact name, report amount and phone number or email address.
-If filing multiple reports include this information for each separate report.
+YOU MUST INCLUDE; (password sent separate than the file), company and contact name, report amount, phone number and email address.
+If filing multiple reports include this information for each separate report unless all reports are identified in one comprehensive overview.

 Reports received without passwords will be flagged as non-compliant and may result in interest and penalties.